UnitedThruAction/unitedthruaction.github.io/index.md

-United Thru Action is a progressive campaign group, based in New York City, committed to
+United Thru Action is a progressive campaign group, based in New York City.

 ### Contact Us